-How to turn off swap in Linux.
-Not every Linux server I administer needs to have a swap partition and to start swapping.
-For instance, the MySQL servers I maintain all have more than enough RAM on board to do their work.
+Not every Linux server I maintain needs to have a swap partition and to start swapping.
+For instance, the MySQL servers all have more than enough RAM on board to do their work.
 Yet, when a swap partition is enabled Linux starts swapping, which may degrade MySQL database performance…

 An unwanted Linux swap partition can be the result of an automated and unattended Linux installation.
 Of course you can fiddle with the Linux kernel